 The imagery used above is for concept purposes only.

 MidCoast Council was formed by the NSW Government proclamation on 12 May 2016 through the merger of the former Great Lakes, Greater Taree and Gloucester Shire Councils.
-This also included the merger of the existing tourism bodies of Great Lakes, Manning Valley and Gloucester... now Destination Barrington Coast.
+This also included the merger of the existing tourism bodies of Great Lakes, Manning Valley and Gloucester... now known as Destination Barrington Coast.